-If you’re dreaming of colorful blooms and warm weather days, now is a great time to prepare your garden beds, containers and window boxes, even if a chill remains in the air.
+If you’re dreaming of colorful blooms and warm weather days, early spring is a great time to prepare your garden beds, containers and window boxes, even if a chill remains in the air.

-When your garden is sleeping under a blanket of leaves, mulch or snow, prepping your garden will get it ready for spring.
+When your garden is sleeping under a blanket of leaves, mulch or snow, prepping your garden will make it ready for spring.
 Ideally, you tested your soil last fall and added any necessary amendments.
 Though if you didn’t, it’s never too late.
+Read more about soil tests and amendments.

 To get ready for preparing your garden for a season of flowers, grab your garden tools.